sitefinitysteve/nativescript-auth0/README.md

-# Auth0 Social Plugin for the NativeScript framework (POC)
+# Auth0 Social Plugin for the NativeScript framework

 ## Setup
 - Login to your auth0 account, get your domain\clientid info